scherkao31/ml_project2/README.md

 ```
 ## Recreate our results

-To use our models and recreate our results, you should follow the notebooks method_1-2.ipynb and method_3.ipynb which are already quite self-explenatory.
+To use our models and recreate our results, you should follow the notebooks method_1-2.ipynb and method_3.ipynb which are already quite self-explainnatory.

 ## Requirements